Twin Cities, Gemini

 The man was beating around the bush.
 This behavior was also unusual for Stein which was disconcerting.

 Stein stared at him for another second before nodding and rubbing his hand over his mouth.
 “Yes, sir.
 We were all at the Pollux Corona.
 A bar just outside the Gamma District.
-The colonel and I stayed later than everyone else.
-I would’ve stayed even longer but the colonel threatened to make me pay for the tab.
+The oberst and I stayed later than everyone else.
+I would’ve stayed even longer but the oberst threatened to make me pay for the tab.
 He was joking but I left anyway ‘cause all the cute girls were already gone.”

 Werner needed Stein to get to the point but given the man’s nerves, Werner allowed the rambling to continue.